Arts Exhibition

 Alison Dane | s.dane2011@btinternet.com

-Alison takes her inspiration from the colours in the Suffolk countryside and her work reflects the changing seasons.
-As a keen photographer and gardener, she records the changes around her and enjoys experimenting with the interaction of colour.
-Her necklaces and earrings are lightweight, colourful, easy to wear and long lasting and she enjoys developing pieces to reflect the seasons and colours in the High Street.
-Alison’s necklaces are made from a variety of papers to reflect current fashion trends.
+Alison makes her necklaces from a variety of papers that she colours to reflect the current fashion trends.
 They are lightweight, unique, additions to any outfit, formal or informal.
-The beads are robust and strung with semi-precious beads that enhance the colours.
-The necklaces vary in length and can be worn as short double strands or singly depending on the outfit you are wearing them with.
+The semi-precious beads are robust and enhance the colours.
+Necklaces vary in length and can be worn as short double strands or singly depending on the outfit you are wearing them with.

 Helen Dougall | helen@hdbatik.co.uk | 01359 259648 | www.hdbatik.co.uk

-Helen paints and draws landscape, out in the open.
-She is interested in describing the way light affects different surfaces shining barley fields, sparkling grasses in June and perspective patterns of stubble across fields.
+Helen paints and draws landscape and seascape, out in the open.
+She is interested in describing the way light affects different surfaces, e.g. shining barley fields, sparkling grasses in June and perspective patterns of stubble across fields.

 Back in her studio Helen uses these observations to compose batik wall hangings (cotton stretched onto a frame).
 Fabric is successively dyed and painted with molten wax to define the image.
 This is repeated several times and finally the wax is removed.